-Micromobility operators are working hard to decrease the costs of recharging the batteries.
-There are two industry trends when it comes to charging: user-based battery swapping and battery standardization.
-Both trends have the potential to cut down on operational costs, but are still facing implementation challenges.
+Sharing operators are working hard to decrease micromobility battery charging costs.
+We’re seeing two cost-reduction trends in the industry: user-based battery swapping and battery standardization.
+Both trends have the potential to lower operational costs, but both are facing implementation challenges.

-A quick recap: How is recharging done today?
+A quick recap: how is micromobility battery charging done today?

 Electric carsharing mainly depends on conductive (cable-based) charging stations somewhere within the service area, though some operators have piloted inductive (cable-free) charging.
-In some cases, empty batteries might be recharged on the spot by mobile teams or service suppliers.
+In some cases, mobile teams or service suppliers might recharge empty batteries on the spot.
 Nevertheless, the typical solution is to recharge electric car batteries at a charging station.

-Unlike electric cars, micromobility vehicles (kick scooters, bikes, mopeds) are usually not recharged at a charging station.
-They mainly rely on the (“field agent-run”) battery swap.
-This works by having a local employee or external service supplier navigate to the vehicles identified for battery swap with a set of fully charged batteries.
-After the swap of several vehicles’ batteries, the field agent returns the empty batteries to a central or decentral charging hub and starts the recharging process of the battery.
-Moped sharing operators for instance, often own at least 1.3 batteries per vehicle battery slot for that charging logistic cycle.
-Battery and field agent transport is most often done with cars or cargo bikes.
+Micromobility vehicles (kick scooters, bikes, mopeds) on the other hand mainly rely on the field agent-run battery swap.
+Local employees or external service suppliers head out to vehicles identified for swaps with a set of fully charged batteries.
+After the swap, the field agent returns the empty batteries to a charging hub and starts the recharging process.
+Moped sharing operators, for instance, often own at least 1.3 batteries per vehicle battery slot for that charging logistic cycle.
+Field agents usually use cars or cargo bikes for transport.

-User-based swapping is not new, but highly innovative.
-The main idea is simple: if shared vehicle users are about to end their ride with a low charged battery status, they can choose to end the rental at a battery swapping station and conduct the battery swap themselves.
-This costs a little extra time, but users are incentivized with credits for their next ride.
-Sounds easy, right?
-The idea is indeed compelling, but requires some proper preparations.
-Users need to be trained, guided and enabled to safely access the empty and charged batteries.
-The battery kiosk also needs to be placed in reasonable density on public or private grounds across the service area.
+User-based swapping is not new but is highly innovative.
+The idea is simple: shared vehicle users ending their ride with a low battery can end the rental at a battery kiosk and swap the battery themselves.
+This is a extra effort, but operators offer credits for their next ride as an incentive.
+The idea is compelling but requires preparation.
+Operators need to guide the users to safely access the empty and charged batteries.
+They also need to spread the battery kiosks densely across their service area.

 However, the potential is huge.
-Taiwanese company Gogoro, for instance, is managing hundreds of thousands of battery swaps per week for their vehicle-ownership customers at its 2,000 country-wide swapping stations.
-The impact on the mobility system is immense: “One can now find more battery swapping stations than gas stations in the six major metropolitan areas of Taipei, New Taipei City, Taoyuan, Taichung, Tainan, and Kaohsiung, with a GoStation located every 400 meters”, as described by Taiwan News.
-Also, the sharing section of the company, GoShare, announced that 1 million battery swaps were conducted in 2020, of which 70% were done by users – a pretty impressive share.
+Gogoro, for instance, manages hundreds of thousands of battery swaps per week for their vehicle-ownership customers at its 2,000 swapping stations in Taiwan.
+The impact is immense: “One can now find more battery swapping stations than gas stations in six major metropolitan areas, […] with a GoStation located every 400 meters,” as described by Taiwan News.
+Also, the sharing section of the company, GoShare, announced that users made 70% of the 1 million battery swaps done in 2020 – an impressive share.

-In addition, moped sharing giant Bounce from India has set up a similar scheme that is using both centralized battery swapping stations and smaller kiosk-run swapping facilities (called Kirana).
-Bounce founded the subsidiary Zuink and runs over 1,000 charging points in Bangalore in hundreds of stores and charging stations.
-The battery swapping approach is thereby an integral part of the ongoing electrification strategy of the company.
+Indian moped sharing giant Bounce has a similar system that uses both centralized battery swapping stations and smaller swapping kiosks.
+Bounce also founded Zuink to run over 1,000 charging points in Bangalore in hundreds of stores and charging stations.
+Therefore, battery swapping is an integral part of Bounce’s ongoing electrification strategy.

-In Europe, suppliers such as the German Swobee or the French Zeway are working on battery swapping infrastructure solutions and have piloted urban implementations in various contexts.
-Kick scooter and moped operator TIER also launched its first implementation of local battery swap kiosks in Finland and Germany (similar to the Kirana-based approach of Bounce).
+In Europe, Swobee and Zeway are working on battery swapping infrastructure solutions and have piloted urban implementations in various contexts.
+Kick scooter and moped operator TIER also launched battery swap kiosks in Finland and Germany.

-Despite the critical voices on the user-based swapping approach, the potential is huge and has proven to work even in large implementations.
-Some hurdles to overcome are infrastructure costs, city support to establish stations at public grounds, and improved vehicle design to enable safe and easy battery swaps.
-However, no European or American system is currently even close to the Taiwanese or Indian examples.
+The potential for user-based swapping is huge and has proven to work even in large implementations.
+Hurdles include infrastructure costs, city support for swapping stations on public grounds, and improved vehicle design to enable safe and easy battery swaps.

 Battery platform standardization

-No matter which solution you prefer, from field agent-run to user-based battery swaps to conductive charging solutions, the missing interoperability of the systems is a growth blocker.
-At this point, the following two approaches of battery standardization are stepping in: standardization before and after infrastructure rollout.
+No matter which solution you prefer, from field agent-run to user-based battery swaps to conductive charging solutions, the lack of compatibility between vehicles of different operators is a growth blocker.
+Two ways to standardize batteries can help here: standardization before and after infrastructure rollout.

-Standardization before infrastructure rollout: Sweden-based Teleport Mobility, for instance, is working on bringing the shared mobility industry to one table to find a common ground on battery and infrastructure standardization.
-Imagine if kick scooter or moped users could use any battery swapping station throughout the city, without thinking about which shared mobility operator or vehicle manufacturer they are using or riding.
+Standardization before infrastructure rollout: Teleport Mobility, for instance, is working on getting the shared mobility industry to find common ground on battery and infrastructure standardization.
+Imagine if kick scooter or moped users could use any battery swapping station in a city, without worrying about which shared mobility operator or vehicle manufacturer they are using or riding.

-Standardization after infrastructure rollout: If we take a closer look again at Taiwan, Gogoro doesn’t force every rider to buy or use a Gogoro moped.
-The system has gradually opened to different vehicle manufacturers, which is another battery standardization approach in class.
+Standardization after infrastructure rollout: Gogoro doesn’t force every rider to buy or use a Gogoro moped.
+The system has gradually opened to different vehicle makers.
 By the end of 2020, five of the seven big moped manufacturers in Taiwan were part of the network, including Yamaha and Aeon Motors as system partners.
 More recently, Honda, Yamaha, Piaggio and KTM announced the independent “establishment of a new consortium to oversee the swappable battery development program” starting in May 2021.

 The above trends are not exclusive and are meant to showcase two major solution sets in the industry.
-The battery platform standardization is not a short term solution, as the example of conductive charging standardization approaches in the electric car industry has proven.
-User-based swapping has proven to work in an island market such as Taiwan where the moped industry has seen an outstanding level of domination by one company, but it might be harder to achieve in other contexts.
+Battery standardization won’t happen quickly, judging by how long it’s taking to get conductive charging standardization for electric cars.
+User-based swapping works well in an island market such as Taiwan where one company dominates the moped industry, but it might be harder to achieve in other contexts.

-Of course, further trends might help to cut down the operational costs of recharging your shared micromobility vehicle, including smarter batteries (and status tracking), higher energy densities of batteries, reduced costs of the batteries, and more intelligent charging logistic algorithms, to name a few.
+Of course, other trends might also help to reduce the micromobility battery charging costs.
+These may include smarter batteries, better battery status tracking, higher energy densities of batteries, and more intelligent charging logistic algorithms, to name a few.